TKNRFJK1208/TKNRFJK1208/README.md

 - 👋 Hi, I’m @TKNRFJK1208
-- 👀 I’m interested in web development
+- 👀 I’m interested in React Project
-- 🌱 I’m currently learning React & TypeScript
+- 🌱 I’m currently learning Redux & TypeScript
 - 💞️ I’m looking to collaborate on an online shopping project
 - 📫 How to reach me => takanori.fujiki@gmail.com